ivelascog/TimeSearcherPlus/README.md

  - **y**:  Attribute to show in the Y axis (Note that it also supports functions)
  - **id**: Attribute to group the input data (Note that it also supports functions)
  - **color**: Specifies the attribute to be used to discriminate the groups (Note that it also supports functions).
+ - **xScale**: It allows to pass a scale of d3 with its parameters, except for the domain which is defined by the xDomain parameter.
+ - **yScale**: It allows to pass a scale of d3 with its parameters, except for the domain which is defined by the yDomain parameter.
+ - **xDomain**: Defines the domain to be used in the x scale.
+ - **yDomain**: Defines the domain to be used in the y scale.
  - **referenceCurves**:  Specifies a Json object with the information of the reference lines.
  - **fmtX**: Function, how to format x points in the tooltip.
 Note that it must conform to the data type provided in X.
  - **fmtY**: Function, how to format x points in the tooltip.
 Note that it must conform to the data type provided in Y.